rafaelsilvestri/mysql-partition-poc/README.md

 Source: https://www.slideshare.net/datacharmer/partitions-performance-with-mysql-51-and-55

 ## Wrapping-up
-There are many options to perform the maintanance of partitions in mysql see [link here]
+There are many options to perform the managment of partitions in mysql see [check here](https://dev.mysql.com/doc/mysql-partitioning-excerpt/8.0/en/partitioning-management.html).

+If the partition key is well defined, we can reduce drastically the amount of data to filter and it means less disc access, more efficient usage of cache and so on.

+With physical partition will be hard to rebalance or merge again, with logical partitioning we can balance easily.

 ### References